ece382n-sec/ece382n-sec.github.io/index.md

 As a research-oriented course, there will be no exams :).
-Your grade will be largely determined by the term project and class participation, with an optional lab (totaling 110%).
+Your grade will be largely determined by the term project and class participation, with an optional lab (totaling 105%).
+* 5%: Class participation
-* 10%: Pre-lecture reading and mini quizzes
+* 5%: Pre-lecture reading and mini quizzes
-* 15%: Post-lecture reading and paper reviews
+* 15%: Post-lecture reading and pre-discussion paper reviews
-* 10%: Class participation
+* 20%: Leading paper discussion
-* 65%: Term project =
+* 60%: Term project =
     * (3%: Project proposal) +
-    * (6%: Midpoint lightning talk) +
-    * (6%: Midpoint report) +
+    * (7%: Midpoint report) +
     * (15%: Final presentation) +
     * (35%: Final report)
-* 10%: Optional lab
-* Extra bonus points for correcting errors in this course

 ## Other Course Policies